 Licensing and Use

 The Thoughtful Counselor is licensed under a Creative Commons license.
 Basically this means anyone is free and encouraged to share, copy, and redistribute the material in any medium or format, as well as remix, transform, and build upon the content.
-All we ask is that you do not use the material for commercial use and give appropriate attribution.
+Therefore, all we ask is that you do not use the material for commercial use and give appropriate attribution.
 For more information about creative commons, as well as a comprehensive summary of the license, click here.

 Mike Shook – Creator